 10) Most appropriate punishment for director Tom Six

-Without recognizing his name at first: complete moviegoing indifference.
+Without recognizing his name at first (he's the guy that's responsible for The Human Centipede series): complete moviegoing indifference.

 11) Best under-the-radar movie almost no one else has had the chance to see